-The owners of a laminitic pony whose grazing muzzle was cut off in his field hope sharing the incident will help educate the public.
+The owners of a pony recovering from laminitis whose grazing muzzle was cut off in his field hope sharing the incident will help educate the public.

 Charlotte Chambers’ pony Benny had recovered enough by last Sunday (10 August) to spend his first night out for nine weeks.

 The 19-year-old gelding was turned out in the muzzle to restrict his grass intake, and, Charlotte’s mother Lisa told H&H, when they arrived at the private yard in Surrey the next morning, he still had it on.

 “We passed the field about 8.30am and it was on, then we went to do the stables,” Lisa said.
 “We were on the yard about 40 minutes and when we went back to get him in, the muzzle was off.”

 Every strap of the muzzle had been severed.